 Corporate social responsibility (CSR) and sustainability are no longer uncharted waters for retailers.
 While in the past CSR still was somewhat of a voluntary social commitment, these days it is an important factor for company success.
 However, oftentimes end customers still don’t fully understand sustainability of products and processes.
 Particularly in retail, this can result in customers turning away from the B2B as well as the B2C area.

-includes sustainable resource management as well as an eco-friendly manufacturing process.
+For retail, CSR includes sustainable resource management as well as an eco-friendly manufacturing process.
 At the social level, fair treatment of associates, suppliers and service providers along the entire value chain is an important aspect.

 Customers are becoming more critical